Financial Conflict of Interest (FCOI) in Research Policy

 What is a Financial Conflict of Interest?

-A Financial Conflict of Interest is a situation where there is a divergence between an individual’s personal financial interest and that individual’s employment obligations at Emmes, such that an independent observer might reasonably question whether the performance of the employment (Emmes’) obligations are adversely affected (or have the potential to be) by considerations of personal gain, and in the case of research, includes the existence of a significant financial interest of an Investigator that could directly and significantly affect the design, conduct or reporting of the research (42 CFR 50.605).
+A Financial Conflict of Interest is a situation where there is a divergence between an Investigator’s personal financial interest and that individual’s employment obligations at Emmes, such that an independent observer might reasonably question whether the performance of the employment (Emmes’) obligations are adversely affected (or have the potential to be) by considerations of personal gain, and in the case of research, includes the existence of a significant financial interest of an Investigator that could directly and significantly affect the design, conduct or reporting of the research (42 CFR 50.605).
 This includes:

 - Any significant financial interest of the Investigator that would reasonably appear to be affected by the research or activities funded, or proposed for funding, by an external sponsor; or